- Nice tongue design

 The Divide has some high-quality laces that stay tight.
 There's a welded eyelet chain instead of the standard lace holes, complete with a secondary top hole.
 I am actually able to utilize and stabilize the heel a bit, but the laces are too short if you wanted to use both of the top holes.

-I honestly don't think it's designed for this, but some may be frustrated by it.
+I honestly don't think it's needed, but some may be frustrated by it.

 It’s stiff but no real problems with slip.
 Props to Brooks for putting a very large heel loop.
 I hate when it’s a pain to get a finger through these or you need both hands to do it.
 This is plenty accommodating.